Travel Nurse Housing: Everything You Need To Know

 A housing stipend is a certain amount of money built into your contract to cover the cost of accommodation while you’re on assignment.
 This can include funds for accommodation, transportation, and food.
 The stipend is provided weekly through your paycheck and is based on a monthly rate.
 If you choose a monthly stipend, you will be responsible for your own accommodation and utilities.

-When individuals hear that the housing stipend is connected to the government in some way, they often assume that the government provides it.
+When individuals hear that the stipend or budget for housing is connected to the government in some way, they often assume that the government provides it.
 Sometimes, you’ll see this on social media, but this isn’t the case.

 You can collect any money granted for accommodation without paying taxes if you have a tax home established wherever you are from.
 This can make a big difference in your take-home money, especially if you can locate affordable lodging wherever you go.